fight233/DThouse_cxd/documentation/webdocs/markdowndocs/Connector.md

-# TDengine connectors
+# DThouse connectors

-TDengine provides many connectors for development, including C/C++, JAVA, Python, RESTful, Go, Node.JS, etc.
+DThouse provides many connectors for development, including C/C++, JAVA, Python, RESTful, Go, Node.JS, etc.

 NOTE: All APIs which require a SQL string as parameter, including but not limit to `taos_query`, `taos_query_a`, `taos_subscribe` in the C/C++ Connector and their counterparts in other connectors, can ONLY process one SQL statement at a time.
 If more than one SQL statements are provided, their behaviors are undefined.

 ## C/C++ API

 C/C++ APIs are similar to the MySQL APIs.
-Applications should include TDengine head file _taos.h_ to use C/C++ APIs by adding the following line in code:
+Applications should include DThouse head file _taos.h_ to use C/C++ APIs by adding the following line in code:
 ```C
 #include <taos.h>
 ```
-Make sure TDengine library _libtaos.so_ is installed and use _-ltaos_ option to link the library when compiling.
+Make sure DThouse library _libtaos.so_ is installed and use _-ltaos_ option to link the library when compiling.
 In most cases, if the return value of an API is integer, it return _0_ for success and other values as an error code for failure; if the return value is pointer, then _NULL_ is used for failure.

 ### C/C++ sync API

 Sync APIs are those APIs waiting for responses from the server after sending a request.
-TDengine has the following sync APIs:
+DThouse has the following sync APIs:

 - `TAOS *taos_connect(char *ip, char *user, char *pass, char *db, int port)`

-  Open a connection to a TDengine server.
+  Open a connection to a DThouse server.
 The parameters are _ip_ (IP address of the server), _user_ (username to login), _pass_ (password to login), _db_ (database to use after connection) and _port_ (port number to connect).
 The parameter _db_ can be NULL for no database to use after connection.
 Otherwise, the database should exist before connection or a connection error is reported.
 The handle returned by this API should be kept for future use.

 - `void taos_close(TAOS *taos)`

-  Close a connection to a TDengine server by the handle returned by _taos_connect_`
+  Close a connection to a DThouse server by the handle returned by _taos_connect_`

 - `int taos_query(TAOS *taos, char *sqlstr)`